Vkiselev1984/documentation_in_dvelopment/NoteKeeper.md

 7. Multer: Middleware for handling multipart/form-data, which allows you to upload files to the server (for example, images for notes).

-8. @testing-library: A suite of tools for testing React components.
-Lets you write tests that simulate user interactions with the UI.
+8. sqlite3: allows you to create a lightweight database.

 9. web-vitals: A library for measuring the performance of web applications, including important metrics like load time, time to first render, and more.

+10. swagger: allows you to create interactive application documentation.

-10. React Scripts: A set of scripts that makes it easy to set up and run React applications, including commands for building, testing, and running the application.
+11. React Scripts: A set of scripts that makes it easy to set up and run React applications, including commands for building, testing, and running the application.

-## User Scenarios (Use Cases)
+## Users Scenarios (Use Cases)

-### Add and edit Note
+### Notes

-- The user clicks the Add note button, after which a special form for filling in the required post details is displayed on the screen
+- On the start page or when you click the "Add note" button, a special form for filling in the note fields is displayed on the screen.
+The user sequentially fills in the title and description of the note.

 ![add post](./img/add_post.png)

-- The user enters the title and content in the form
-- The user clicks the add image button, after which a dialog box opens for selecting an image from the user's computer
+- After filling in the form fields, the user selects an image for the note by clicking the add file button.

 ![add image](./img/add_image.png)